-Contact the clerk immediately to explain the problem with the way the plaintiff delivered the court papers or with the court location and ask that the case be delayed ("continued") to a date that is convenient for you or transferred to the correct court.
+Contact the clerk immediately to explain the problem with the way the plaintiff delivered the court papers or with the court location and ask that the case be delayed (continued) to a date that is convenient for you or transferred to the correct court.
 If the court clerk can’t help you, then seek legal assistance.

-Assuming the plaintiff has a strong legal position (that is, you probably are legally responsible for the plaintiff's injuries or damages) and is asking the court for an amount that's, broadly speaking, reasonable, you might begin by making an initial compromise offer to pay about half of the plaintiffs demand.
+Assuming the plaintiff has a strong legal position (that is, you probably are legally responsible for the plaintiff's injuries or damages) and is asking the court for a reasonable amount, you might begin by making an initial offer to pay about half of the plaintiffs demand.
 Even with a strong case, the plaintiff may be motivated to accept your lowball offer, if for no other reason than to save the time it takes to prepare for and appear in court.

 More likely, your offer will set in motion a little dance of offer and counteroffer, with an eventual compromise of somewhere between 65% and 80% of the plaintiff's original request.
 If the plaintiff is asking for way too much, or you are not sure that a judge would rule in the plaintiff's favor, you'll want to offer less.
-(For more negotiating tips, see Nolo's article Try to Compromise Before You Sue.)
+Learn more about writing a settlement offer letter.

 If negotiation doesn't solve the problem, mediation is almost always beneficial to the defendant, because the process tends to encourage a compromise settlement for a lower amount than the plaintiffs demand.
-In addition, mediation gives the defendant a chance to raise issues that are not officially part of the plaintiff's lawsuit.
-For example, in a dispute between neighbors, businesspeople, or relatives, it's often important to discuss and settle emotional concerns in addition to sorting out how much is owed.
-(For more information, see Nolo's Mediation, Arbitration & Collaborative Law.)
+Also, mediation gives the defendant a chance to raise issues that are not officially part of the plaintiff's lawsuit.
+For instance, in a dispute between neighbors, businesspeople, or relatives, it's often important to discuss and settle emotional concerns in addition to sorting out how much is owed.

 Ask the small claims court clerk for help with mediation.
-In some states, small claims courts require parties to try mediation before a judge will hear the case.
-Elsewhere, mediation is easily accessible on a voluntary basis, either right in the courthouse or at a nearby community mediation project.
+In some states, small claims courts require parties to try mediation before a judge hears the case.
+Elsewhere, voluntary mediation is easily accessible, either right in the courthouse or at a nearby community mediation project.
 Ask the small claims court clerk where mediation is available in your area.
 Then contact the mediation project and enlist their help in bringing the plaintiff to the table.

 Assume you have no valid defense on the merits of the case.
 Perhaps you borrowed money under the terms of a written contract and haven't paid it back.
-If you know you'll lose, you may conclude that it makes little sense to fight back in court.
+If you know you'll lose, you might conclude that it makes little sense to fight back in court.
 Fine, but realize your decision to not show up will almost surely result in a default judgment against you.
 The judgment will probably be for the dollar amount demanded by the plaintiff, plus the amount of his filing fee and any reasonable costs of serving the papers on you.
 Find out how creditors collect money judgments.

-In a number of states, if you do not dispute the plaintiff's claim, but cannot afford to pay it all at once, the law allows you to request the right to make payments in installments.
-After checking with the small claims clerk to see that installment payments are an option in your state, your best bet is to show up in court and explain your financial situation to the judge.
-If you can't be present, write a letter to the court prior to the court hearing (be sure to properly identify the case, using the case number from the Claim of Plaintiff form) explaining why it would be difficult or impossible to pay any judgment all at once.
+In several states, if you do not dispute the plaintiff's claim, but cannot afford to pay it all at once, the law allows you to request the right to make payments in installments.
+After checking with the small claims clerk to see that installment payments are an option in your state, your best bet might be to show up in court and explain your financial situation to the judge.

 1 | 2